RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/on_testing_001.md

       "control who can see certain web pages") it's usually a good idea to look for an existing protocol that does it (in this case, OAuth2).
       When you rely on a published protocol, you get the benefit of the time and design review that went into it.
 When you invent your own protocol, you run the risk of overlooking something that your adversaries won't.
-There's a saying in security protocol design: "anyone can design a security system that _they personally_ can't think of a wayu to break."
+There's a saying in security protocol design: "anyone can design a security system that _they personally_ can't think of a way to break."
 Humility is a healthy impulse here.

       Notice that this is an example where we _do_ want to follow the advice of security-focused practitioners.
-In footnote 1, I described how we should not reflexivly accept the _priorities and values_ that arise from corporate software production environments.
+In footnote 1, I described how we should not reflexively accept the _priorities and values_ that arise from corporate software production environments.
 Here, we are not talking about priorities or values; we are talking about a narrow and well-defined situation (controlling access) where what _we_ want as an outcome (we, as system operators, control what we share and with who) is identical to what _they_ would want in the same situation.
       This is the type of nuanced distinction that sits at the heart of my project; while I don't share the aims of capitalism or corporate software